clbustos/rubyvis/README.txt

 * crimea: line and grouped line ok.

 I try to maintain, when posible, complete compatibility with Javascript API, including camel case naming of functions.
-Johnson [http://github.com/jbarnette/johnson] - the lovely Javascript wrapper inside Ruby embrace - is our friend.
+Johnson [http://github.com/jbarnette/johnson] - the lovely Javascript wrapper inside Ruby embrace - is our friend to test implementation of basic object.

 Until version 0.1.0, lambdas should always should created explicitly for method you may be temted to call it with a block.

-On a second stage, traditional block calling could be using maintaining backwards compatibily with Javascript API,
+On a second stage, traditional block calling could be using maintaining backwards compatibily with Javascript API.
+See TODO section for proposal of new API.

 User could use +pv+ freely, cause is defined as a global method which call Rubyvis.

-+self.parent.index+ doesn't work always as expected. +self.index+ works ok.
-I'm working on it

 == CURRENT PROGRESS